• Skip to primary navigation

 Vegan?
 Swap ghee for any neutral oil.

-Size: Naans come in all sizes but bullet naans are usually smaller in size.
-I roll them out between 5 ½ to 6 inches in diameter.
+Size: Naans come in all sizes, but bullet naan bread is usually smaller.
+I roll them out to about 5½ to 6 inches in diameter.

-At first, the dough will be sticky and hard to handle.
+At first, the dough will feel sticky and a bit tricky to handle.
 Use your fingers to fold and press the dough repeatedly.
-After 3 to 4 minutes of kneading, the dough will become less sticky.
-Scrape off any dough that sticks to your hand and add it back to the dough.
+After 3 to 4 minutes, it’ll start to become less sticky.
+Scrape off any dough that sticks to your hand and add it back to the mix.
 Keep kneading by pressing with the heel of your palm and folding with your fingers.

-You can also use your knuckles to press down the dough.
-This is an optional step, but it can help make the dough smoother.
-Do this after every two cycles of ‘press and fold’.
+You can also use your knuckles to press the dough down—totally optional, but it helps smooth things out.
+I like to do this after every two cycles of “press and fold.”

-After about 12 minutes of kneading, the dough will be smooth, moist and elastic, with minimal stickiness.
+After about 12 minutes, the dough should be smooth, moist, and elastic, with just a little stickiness left.

 Filling: You can customize the amount of garlic, chili, and cilantro to suit your taste.
-If you like more heat, add more chilies.
-If you don’t like cilantro, swap it with parsley or mint.
+Like it extra spicy?
+Add more chilies.
+Not a fan of cilantro?
+Swap it for parsley or mint.

-• to the aromatic ghee: some of the garlic-cilantro-chili stuffing.
+• To the aromatic ghee: a spoonful of the garlic-cilantro-chili stuffing.

-• for a more pronounced garlic flavor, a teaspoon of minced garlic to the ghee, or melted butter (if using).
-Spread this garlic butter (or ghee) generously on the naans.
+• For stronger garlic flavor: a teaspoon of minced garlic into the ghee or melted butter.
+Spread it generously on the naan.

 Tips for making the perfect chili naans

-• knead the dough thoroughly (use a timer, if needed!).
-This is important to make the naans soft.
+• Knead the dough thoroughly (use a timer if needed!).
+This is key to making the naans soft.

-• roll out the naans uniformly.
-This will help them cook evenly.
+• Roll out the naans uniformly to help them cook evenly.

-• don't roll them too thick (will not cook properly) or too thin (will become hard).
+• Don’t roll them too thick (they won’t cook properly) or too thin (they’ll turn out hard).

-• keep the rolled-out naans covered until they are ready to be roasted.
+• Keep the rolled-out naans covered until they’re ready to be roasted.

 Storage, reheating, and serving suggestions